Y0Coss/docs-fork/pages/storage_and_backup/backup_agent/backup_agent_first_configuration/guide.en-gb.md

 Once the agent has been installed, it will receive the backup policy and allow backups to be performed.

-To install your agent on your Bare Metal server, follow the steps below:
+To install your agent on your Bare Metal server, follow the steps below according to your Operating System:

 ### Windows